kant/guard-jekyll-plus/README.md

     $ bundle exec guard

-If your Jekyll project has a non-standard directory stucture like this:
+If your Jekyll project has a non-standard directory structure like this:

 ```
 - source/